netguru/videochatguru-android/README.md

 ### Integrations
 <!-- Describe external service and hardware integrations, link to reference docs, use #### headings -->
-- Firebase - WebRTC signaling solution based on firebase real time database -https://firebase.google.com/
+- Firebase - WebRTC signaling solution based on firebase real time database - https://firebase.google.com/
+- STUN/TURN servers - STUN and TURN servers are used by WebRTC for traversal and relaying media if p2p connection fails, there are many free STUN servers available as they are cheap to host.
+TURN servers are obtainable mostly through paid services or you could host your own using [Coturn](https://github.com/coturn/coturn) which is quite easy to setup - there is ready to install [package](https://launchpad.net/ubuntu/+source/coturn) available - take in mind that having one server might introduce big lag if participants are far from each other.

 ### Coding guidelines
 [Netguru Android code style guide](https://netguru.atlassian.net/wiki/display/ANDROID/Android+best+practices)